• Skip to main content

 Chocolate Walnut brownie cut in squares.
 The side view visible.

 Did you notice that papery crust and crisp base with a gooey center?
-I should've waited until the Chocolate walnut brownies cooled completely before slicing and shooting the photos but I couldn't make my kids wait so long so I had to slice it after about 45 minutes while it was still warm.
+I should've waited until the walnut brownies cooled completely before slicing and shooting the photos but I couldn't make my kids wait so long so I had to slice it after about 45 minutes while it was still warm.
 But I must say it tastes amazing even refrigerator is cold.

 I have baked brownies for 20 years.
 And have tried switching a lot of ingredients.
 I must confess that my taste buds have evolved from a cakey brownie lover to an indulgent chewy fudge brownie lover in this journey.